seliv55/ramidcor/README.md

 A suit of R-programs designed to extract mass spectra (MS) of 13C-labeled metabolites of interest from raw mass spectrometer recordings, correct them for natural isotope occurrence, grouping the data designed for simultaneous reproducing in a kinetic model.

 ## Description
-Ramid extracts mass spectra of 13C-labeled metabolites of interest, specified by their m/z values and retention time (RT) in a text file, from raw mass spectrometer recordings (currently in NetCDF format) of time course of their elution from a chromatography column.
-It evaluates the mass isotopomer distribution (MID) at the moment when peaks of the elution rates are reached.
+Ramid extracts mass spectra of 13C-labeled metabolites of interest from raw mass spectrometer recordings of the time course of their elution from a chromatography column.
+A description text file should specify the metabolites of interest by their m/z values and retention time (RT).
+Ramid evaluates mass isotopomer distributions (MID) of metabolites at the moments of their maximal elution rates, expected to be close to the specified a priori RT values.
+Ramid uses library "ncdf4" to read the NetCDF files containing the raw data.
+It is necessary to install it before the first use of Ramid.
+The files "ramid.R" and "lib.R" located in a subdirectory 'R' contain the complete code of Ramid.
+Its functions reside in reading NetCDF files, extracting and visualizing the spectra that they contain.
-Midcor takes the spectra extracted by Ramid and corrects them for matural isotope occurrence.
+Midcor takes the spectra extracted by Ramid and corrects them for natural isotope occurrence and possible overlapping with those of some foreign substances.
+Thus it provides the mass isotopomer distribution (MID) produced by isotopes artificially introduced into the substrates used.
-Ramid is written in “R”, uses library “ncdf4” (it should be installed before the first use of Ramid).
-The files “ramid.R” and "lib.R" located in a subdidectory 'R' contain the complete code of Ramid.
-Its functions are designed to read NetCDF files, extract and visualize the spectra that they contain.
+Isoform reads the results of Midcor and prepares the data for simulation with Isodyn.
+For each metabolite, groups the corrected MID by the conditions that will be simulated and then by the time of sampling.
+Then it finds the mean value and SD inside the groups, combines the obtained values for all the metabolites whose MID Isodyn will use in the same simulation.
 ## Key features
 - primary processing raw mass spectrometry data saned in NetCDF files

 ## Functionality
 - Extraction of MID of metabolites of interest specified in a text file.
 It processed a series of NetCDF files in one run.
-- Initiation of workflow of stable isotope tracer data analysis aimed at evaluation of metabolic fluxes
+- Correction of the extracted MID
+- Preparation of the corrected data to simulation by

 ## Approaches
 - Using mz and retention time (RT) values to localize the metabolites of interest in the raw MS recordings

 ## Instrument Data Types
-- MS
+-- MS

 ## Data Analysis
+- Ramid:
-- Ramid reads a NetCDF file presented in a directory specified by an input parameter, and then
-- separates the time courses of the metabolite elution for the selected m/z values around the RT, both indicated in the description text file, which name is specified by an input parameter;
+  reads a NetCDF file presented in a directory specified by an input parameter, and then separates the time courses of the metabolite elution for the selected m/z values around the RT, both indicated in the description text file, whose name is specified by an input parameter;
-- corrects baseline for each selected mz;
+  corrects baseline for each selected mz;
-- determines the actual retention time, which can be different from that indicated a priori in the description file
-- integrates the localized peaks thus evaluating the distributions of mass isotopomers of metabolites of interest;
+  determines the actual retention time, which can be different from that indicated a priori in the description file integrates the localized peaks thus evaluating the distributions of mass isotopomers of metabolites of interest;
-- repeats all the previous steps for the next NetCDF file until all such files are processed;
+  repeats all the previous steps for the next NetCDF file until all such files are processed;
-- saves the extracted MID from all the processed NetCDF files for each metabolite of interest separately in text files readable by MIDcor, a program, which supports the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence.
+  saves the extracted MID from all the processed NetCDF files for each metabolite of interest separately in text files readable by MIDcor, a program, which supports the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence.
+- Midcor
+  reads the results of Ramid and corrects the MID of the metabolites of interest for natural isotope occurrence and overlapping with the foreign peaks
+- Isoform
+  reads the results of Midcor and prepares the data for simulation with Isodyn

 ## Tool Authors
 - Vitaly Selivanov (Universitat de Barcelona)